nithyaramakrishnan/data-shield/README.md

 ## Directory set up:

 1. Click **Download ZIP** to download this repository to your system.
 2. Extract the repository.
 This will create a folder called `markdown-translation-processing-master`.
+Do not copy this directory into a directory that is already being used as a local Git clone.
+I.e. Do not copy this directory into the docs directory you usually use to update your English production source files.

 ## Script set up: